s41742/sabrina.xu.portfolio.github.io/README.md

   - Internet Use Time & Academic Performance: Neither variable significantly influences relationship satisfaction.
   - Emotional stability’s negative association may reflect high self-expectations or low emotional adaptability in close relationships.
   - The lack of impact from internet use challenges common stereotypes about its harmful effects on adolescent relationships.

-### Strengths
-- The scale used demonstrates strong construct validity.
-- The study takes a multi-variable approach, examining both emotional stability and internet use frequency.
-- Provides a comprehensive perspective that identifies complex relationships often missed by single-variable analysis.

-### Limitations
-- Utilizes an unusual sample group, which may limit external validity.
-- The cross-sectional design prevents establishing causal relationships.

-### Future Directions
-- Incorporate longitudinal designs to explore causal relationships.
-- Collect data during childhood and again at age 18 to analyze developmental patterns and their impact on intimate relationships.

 ### Impact
 - **Significance**: